dbrattli/aioreactive/README.md

 # Fluent and chained programming style

-An alternative to pipelining is to use classic and fluent method chaining as we know from [ReactiveX](http://reactivex.io).
+An alternative to pipelining is to use the classic and fluent method chaining as we know from [ReactiveX](http://reactivex.io).

 An `AsyncObservable` created from class methods such as